sing-group/seda/seda-docs/source/operations.rst

 Thirdly, the *’bedtools configuration’* area allows to select the execution mode of bedtools: *system binary* indicates that bedtools will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

 ..
 Warning::
-   This operation uses the *-name* parameter of the *bedtools getfasta* command to use the name field (in an intermediate bed file) for the FASTA header when creating the output with the annotations.
-This allows the operation to concatenate the exons if requested.
-Version 2.25.0 of *bedtools* is valid (and this is the version used in the default Docker image) since it includes the *-name* parameter.
-Later versions (such as v2.29.2) have changed the behaviour of this parameter ant thus the *Concatenate exons* may not work as intended (indeed, the behaviour is provided in these later versions by the *-nameOnly* parameter).
+   This operation uses the *-name* parameter of the *bedtools getfasta* command to put the name field and the coordinates (in intermediate bed files) in the FASTA headers when creating the output with the annotations.
+This allows the operation to concatenate the exons if requested and to show the coordinates.
+For this reason, SEDA requires the version **2.29.2** (and this is the version used in the default Docker image).

 In the *system binary* mode, the path where the bedtools binary is located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
 If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute it.